hiveeyes/arduino/homie/node-homie-basic/README.rst

 Telemetry data is transmitted using WiFi/MQTT.

-The standard firmware is based on the `ESP8266 framework for Homie`_, its most recent version is available at `node-wifi-mqtt-homie.ino`_.
+The standard firmware is based on the `ESP8266 framework for Homie`_, its most recent version is available at `node-homie-basic.ino`_.
 However, the PCB (`ESP8266-BeeScale.fzz`_) can be used with any firmware.

 .. figure:: https://www.imker-nettetal.de/wp-content/gallery/esp8266-gh/PCB-Built-in.jpg